 Menopause has made me love my body and all it can do, but I’d be lying if I didn’t say there are times when what I see in a mirror – or a photograph – doesn’t make me sigh.

 If that hits me on a bad day, when the progesterone is King, I’m lost.
 I look at my younger friends and colleagues with envy and suddenly feel – hackit.
 And then I want nothing more to retreat into my Werther’s Original trousers with their elasticated waist and hide away in a corner.

-Holly hopes her research, which has full ethical approval from her university, the University of Derby, will be published and picked up for further research into how we approach the changes to our body in menopause and the positive steps we can take to love ourselves – bingo wings and all.
+Holly hopes her research on menopause body image, which has full ethical approval from her university, the University of Derby, will be published and picked up for further research into how we approach the changes to menopause body image and the positive steps we can take to love ourselves – bingo wings and all.v

 Links to the survey are below – please grab a cup of coffee and give your opinions.
 It’s anonymous, simple and quick (no more than 15 mins, I promise.)

-In the meantime, I asked Holly to explain more about self-compassion, how it could help menopausal women and how to get involved (spoiler: I love every one of her answers and was nodding like one of those nodding dogs – on speed.)
+In the meantime, I asked Holly to explain more about self-compassion, how it could help menopause body image and how to get involved (spoiler: I love every one of her answers and was nodding like one of those nodding dogs – on speed.)